Shale--An Undergraduate Literary Magazine

 Shale is run by a volunteer staff, with potential turnover in each publication cycle.
-The majority of our staff members happen to be English majors interested in editing and the publication processes.
-To join staff, email shaleuk at gmail dot com, with relevant editing, design, or marketing experience.
-We are looking for freshmen especially.
+The majority of our staff members happen to be English majors interested in the editing and publication processes.
+To join staff, email firstname.lastname@example.org (“shaleuk” at “gmail” dot “com”) with relevant editing, design, or marketing experience.
+We are looking for freshmen and sophomores especially.

 - Kelsie Potter: Editor-in-chief ex officio